 The Permitted Paid Engagement visa is for non-EEA nationals over the age of 18 who wish to come to the UK for a short paid engagement.

-What are the main eligibility requirements for a Permitted Paid Engagement visa?
+Requirements for a Permitted Paid Engagement visa

-You will need to satisfy UK Visas & Immigration that:
+In order to qualify for a Permitted Paid Engagement visa you will need to satisfy UK Visas & Immigration that:

 - You intend to undertake specific paid work;